 Informational interviews are also important.
 There often is no better source for understanding job requirements than top performers who are currently doing the job.
 Asking about their career paths, how they obtained their positions, and what they learned along the way can provide a great deal of insight.
 A personal connection might also be able to help with a resume review or even a recommendation.

 Attending ISPE conferences or other networking opportunities can also help focus on the area you are pursuing.
-These events are often excellent sources for information about the kind of work performed, new technology, and best practices.
+These events are often excellent sources of information about the kind of work performed, new technology, and best practices.

 Once you’ve gathered your data, you will need to look inward and complete a thorough gap analysis.
 Ask yourself several questions